pdelteil/gf/README.md

 ### Pattern Files

-The pattern definitions are stored in `~/.gf` as little JSON files that can be kept under version control:
+The pattern definitions are stored in `~/.gf` as little JSON files:

 ```
 ▶ cat ~/.gf/php-sources.json